Set a Knob Back to Default

 You can zoom in and out of the Waveform View by using the scroll wheel on your mouse.
 Use the Waveform Overview (the small area above the Waveform View) to navigate around the Waveform View once you’ve zoomed in.
 A box should appear within the Waveform Overview that indicates the level of zoom and portion of the waveform currently showing in the Waveform View.

-Right clicking on a Loop voice key will show you the following options:
+Right-clicking on a Sample voice key will show you the following options:

-Hold: Once a Loop is triggered, it will continue playing till the same key is pressed again – this can be toggled from the Loop Edit page or by right-clicking again on the same key.
+Hold: Once a Sample is triggered, it will continue playing till the same key is pressed again – this can be toggled from the Sample Edit page or by right-clicking again on the same key.

-Remove Sample: Removes the current sample from the Loop Voice
+Remove Sample: Removes the current sample from the Sample Voice

 Make Arcade easier on the eyes by rescaling the size of the interface to your liking.
 Go as big or small as you need!